 Understanding Your Response to Stress

-The first step in monitoring your stress is to understand your body’s response to it.
+The first step in monitoring your stress levels is to understand your body’s response to it.
 When you encounter a stressful situation, your body’s fight-or-flight response is activated: your heart rate and blood pressure increase and several hormones enter your bloodstream, including adrenaline and cortisol.4 These hormones and bodily changes may boost our performance to a certain extent.
 However, our focus and memory can take a hit when our stress exceeds a certain level.5

-Everyone’s reaction to stress is different, and not all stress is bad.
+Everyone’s reaction to high stress levels is different, and not all stress is bad.
 Someone may find a high-pressure situation to be invigorating, while someone else may find it taxing.
 How people exhibit symptoms of stress also varies.6

 Part of monitoring your stress and acknowledging when it’s not serving you involves knowing how you respond to it.
 The following questions may help you in this process: